gorhill/uBlock/README.md

 You can install the latest version [manually](https://github.com/gorhill/uBlock/tree/master/dist#install), from the [Chrome Store](https://chrome.google.com/webstore/detail/ublock-origin/cjpalhdlnbpafiamejdnhcphjbkeiagm), or from the [Opera store](https://addons.opera.com/en-gb/extensions/details/ublock/) (uBlock Origin is published under the name "µBlock" in the Opera store -- the name can't be changed).

+It is expected that uBlock Origin is compatible with any Chromium-based browsers.

 #### Firefox / Firefox for Android

 [Firefox Add-ons web site](https://addons.mozilla.org/addon/ublock-origin/).
 There is also a development version if you want to test uBlock Origin with the latest changes: see [_uBlock Origin Version History_](https://addons.mozilla.org/addon/ublock-origin/versions/beta)

-uBlock Origin is compatible with [SeaMonkey](http://www.seamonkey-project.org/), [Pale Moon](https://www.palemoon.org/) and possibly other browsers based on Firefox.
+uBlock Origin is compatible with [SeaMonkey](http://www.seamonkey-project.org/), [Pale Moon](https://www.palemoon.org/), and possibly other browsers based on Firefox.

 The Firefox version of uBlock Origin has [an extra feature](https://github.com/gorhill/uBlock/wiki/Inline-script-tag-filtering) currently not yet available on Chromium-based browsers -- which feature is of great help to foil attempts by many web sites to circumvent blockers.